futurice/Dacne/README.md

 - Be mission critical: Defects are unlikely to put anyone's health at risk

 ## The architecture
 This section describes the ideal architecture for the scope defined above in natural language.
 It lists, describes, and arguments patterns, frameworks, and libraries that should ideally be used in todays bussiness and technical environment.
-It explains how each of the mentioned items help to fullfill the requirements and how they tie in and can be used together.
+It explains how each of the mentioned items help to fulfill the requirements and how they tie in and can be used together.

 ### Data Access Layer